A marvellous May half term

 Officially sleeping two but with a small second bedroom with travel cot or deluxe single bed available, this cute and quirky option is perfect for small families who fancy a taste of the good life.
 You’ll find the owner’s free-range chickens pecking in the surrounding gardens and a wonderful selection of delis, walks and activities nearby.

-This enchanting cottage comes complete with white picket fence, beautifully in-bloom garden and charming summer house which offers the perfect spot to relax – whether with the dawn chorus or whilst enjoying an evening aperitif.
+This enchanting conversion a perfect gateway for walking and cycling in the pure, natural beauty of the Northumberland National Park or simply for pressing the pause button and taking time to relax - whether with the dawn chorus or whilst enjoying an evening aperitif.
 Perfect for two along with babes-in-arms or young children making use of a travel cot.

 A two-bedroom barn conversion which is stylishly presented and set high on the hillside above the picturesque villages of Gattonside and Melrose, named this year by the Sunday Times as the best place to live in Scotland.
 Enjoy the tranquil beauty of the surrounding countryside and the local amenities just a short walk or cycle away.
 The on-trend yellow pendant lights are a favourite of ours!